-If the patient is under 18, his/her parent or guardian needs to sign the Minor Release Form.
+If the patient is under 18, his/her parent or guardian needs to sign the medical use Minor Release Form.
 This parent or guardian also acts as the primary caregiver.

-The card must be issued by Nevada or one of the following reciprocal states:
+The medical card must be issued by Nevada or one of the following reciprocal states:

-Cardholders may buy up to 2.5 ounces of usable marijuana within a 14-day period.
-Usable marijuana includes:
+Cardholders may buy up to 2.5 ounces of usable weed within a 14-day period.
+Usable weed includes:

-Patients can buy 2.5 ounces of one type of marijuana.
+Patients can buy 2.5 ounces of one type of medical cannabis.
 Else they can buy a combination that amounts to 2.5 ounces.
 Patients may purchase their cannabinoids all in one dispensary.
 Or they may go to several dispensaries.